In this article about the Iraq War Veterans Lawsuit:

 Why should you join the Iraq War veterans lawsuit?

 For years, the U.S. suspected Iran was largely behind the insurgency in Iraq.
 Now there is evidence that international banks funneled money into Iran.
 We believe that Iran then used some of this money to fund terror groups that operated in Iraq.

 The Iraq War veterans lawsuit alleges that banks knowingly evaded U.S. sanctions on Iran and laundered money to cover their tracks.
 We believe that a decent portion of this laundered money funded the IED, EFP, and IRAM attacks that occurred in Iraq.
 Some lawyers believe that potentially billions were spent on shadowy terror operations.

 What is the Anti-Terrorism Act?

 In 1992, the U.S. passed the comprehensive Anti-Terrorism Act.
 This broad-reaching act allows U.S. nationals to sue for injuries that were “by reason of an act of international terrorism.”

 While the anti-terrorism litigation fund is just getting started, there have been successful cases that used the act before.
-There was a $413 million judgement against Syria.
+There was a $413 million judgment against Syria.
 One U.S. judge has awarded $907 million for victims of the Kenya embassy bombing.
 Anti-terrorism litigation funds have already racked up $12.5 billion in judgments against state sponsors of terror, mostly against Iran.

 Who is eligible to join the Iraq War veterans lawsuit?

 Iraq veterans that came into contact with certain devices may be eligible for compensation from the anti-terrorism litigation fund.
 If you aren’t sure exactly which devices you may have been affected by, that’s okay.
-We can investigate into your attack and see what the records state.
+We can investigate your attack and see what the records state.

 The most commonly used devices in Iraq were: